aaaven/IND209/studio_intro/deck.md

 You are not only working in groups of four.

-In a way, you are working as one giant group of the entire class.
+In a way, you are working as **one giant group of the entire class**<!-- .element: class="fragment grow highlight-current-red" -->.

 </div>